The Cosmological Principle

 if it looks the same in all directions.
 In other words, no observation can be made that will identify an edge or a center.
 The concept of isotropy is supported by the fact that galaxies do not bunch up in any direction in the sky and by the fact that we observe the same Hubble relation in different directions in the sky.
 Large telescopes have been used to count faint and distant galaxies in different direction and the numbers are always statistically the same.

 It is difficult to test the cosmological principle.
 The isotropy of the universe is reasonably well confirmed, because observers looking in different directions from the Earth see essentially the same motions and structures.
 However, we cannot test homogeneity because we cannot travel to distant locations to see if things look any different.
 When we do look to great distances, we are also looking back to a time

 was hotter and denser, so the situations may not be comparable.
 We cannot compar like with like; nearby galaxies are seen as they are but distant galaxies are seen as they were.
 All available evidence

 supports this principle, but our certainty is not very high.

 Cosmologists are like craftsmen designing a toy model of the universe.
 If the model is too realistic and tries to contain everything, it will be hopelessly complicated.
 If it is too simplified, it will not represent essential features of the universe.
 The assumption of homogeneity is particularly optimistic, because it relegates all the rich structures of matter, the stars, galaxies, and clusters to details of the model!
-In effect, we are using galaxies as markers to show us how space is behaving.
+In effect, we are using the galaxies as markers to show us how space-time is behaving.